konfound-project/konfound/README.md

 konfound(m1, wt)
 #> Percent Bias Necessary to Invalidate the Inference:
 #> To invalidate an inference, 66.664% of the estimate would have to be due to bias.
 This is based on a threshold of -1.293 for statistical significance (alpha = 0.05).
-#> To invalidate an inference, 21 observations would have to be replaced with cases for which the effect is 0.
+#> To invalidate an inference, 21 observations would have to be replaced with cases for which the effect is 0 (RIR = 21).
 #> See Frank et al. (2013) for a description of the method
 #> Citation: Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. 2013.
 What would it take to change an inference?
 Using Rubin's causal model to interpret the robustness of causal inferences.
 Education, Evaluation and Policy Analysis, 35 437-460.
 #> Impact Threshold for a Confounding Variable: